lionel68/STAN-BES-2017/introduction/intro_structure.md

 -> Inference using Bayesian data analysis, called inverse modelling until Fischer came in in the XXth century -> the issue of sampling the posterior
 -> Example of BDA in ecology
+Using and interpreting the posterior in Bayesian inference Some definition of classical stats, likelihood, MLE, p-values ...

+How does Bayes and Frequentist differ (probability vs asymptotic approximation) How does Bayes analysis concretely work (MCMC sampling, issue of computing the integral, chains ...)
+Does the Bayes/Frequentist differences matter?
+When?
+Is one better than the other?

 In this part I'd like to outline:

 * Why do we do stats in general, about inference, big world-small world dichotomy from StatRethinking
 * The bayesian formula: Posterior info = Likelihood * prior info
 * What is the likelihood, dnorm, show some brute-force, 2D examples (mean+sd)
 * What is prior infos, what kind of info do we generally have, how do we turn it into priors (in a way we always have __some__ prior info; uniform vs. weak priors)
 * What is posterior, combination of likelihood and prior infos, relative weight of each = f(sample size, prior strength), P(hypothesis | data)